WEC-Sim/WEC-Sim/.github/ISSUE_TEMPLATE/bug_report.md

  - [WEC-Sim Release](http://wec-sim.github.io/WEC-Sim/man/release_notes.html): [e.g., v5.1, v6.0, v6.1]

 **WEC-Sim file(s):**
-_Identify the WEC-Sim file(s) with bug(s) that cause error(s), and upload relevant file(s) to help reproduce the error(s)._
+_What file(s) cause the error?
+Identify the WEC-Sim file(s) that cause the error, and (if applicable) upload relevant file(s)._

 **How to reproduce:**
-_Describe the steps to reproduce the error:_
+_How can we reproduce the error?
+Describe the steps to reproduce the error._

 **Expected behavior**
-_Describe the expected behavior._
+_What is the excepeted behavior?
+Describe the expected behavior._

 **Screenshots:**
 _Provide relevant screenshots to help explain the problem.
-For example, a screen shot of the exact error message from the MATLAB command line._
+For example, a screenshot of the error message from the MATLAB command window._

 **Additional information:**
 _Provide any other additional information._